Pre-Workout Stretches: Which ones you need to know and why

 Stretching serves multiple functions, and based on which stretch you are doing and when, the effects will vary too.
 In general, though, stretching is used to relax the muscles and ligaments, so that blood flow can increase in specific sections of the body, as well as throughout the vascular system.
-Today, we are going to concentrate on some of the easier pre-workout stretches, as well as explain why they are necessary in the first place.
+Here are some of the best pre-workout stretches (and why!):

 Increased blood flow from pre-workout stretches reduces any chance of getting injured while you work.
 The warmup also makes every workout more effective because it eases the flow of blood throughout the body, and especially to certain muscles that you may use during heavy lifting.
 Increased fresh blood flow also means increased strength and stamina, which translates to a better and more charged workout session.

 The primary target areas in this two-stretch combo are the hip flexors, hamstrings, glutes, upper back and middle back.
 It will also engage core rotation, which is often neglected.